 You should also be aware of where the prints will be placed on the pattern.
 Otherwise, it will turn out inappropriate and even awkward.

-Generally the whole idea is, the prints bring the eyes to where it is placed.
-So when you want to de-emphasise a feature you restrain from placing any print there and when you want to bring attention to a feature you place a print there.
+Generally, the whole idea is, the prints bring the eyes to where it is placed.
+So when you want to de-emphasize a feature you restrain from placing any print there and when you want to bring attention to a feature you place a print there.

 Border prints can be placed vertically or horizontally on the body.
 They are used on the hem, on sleeve cuffs, on the waist , across the bust, on the shoulder seam, as a faux empire waistline, to cut collars.

 Tip 3 Symmetry in the placement of prints

 Symmetry is very important in the placement of prints on the garment (unless you want the unsymmetrical look).
 On both sides of the centre front of the garment, the patterns should appear in a symmetrical manner.
 The same symmetry should be maintained in cutting patterns for sleeves, collars, pockets etc.

 Generally, when you buy printed fabrics you may have to buy 25% extra if you want to match prints on seam joints.
 Maybe more if you have oversized prints.

 Tip 4 Mixing prints in the same garment

 Other than using a single print sometimes designers mix prints and patterns.
 Prints can look very busy on their own and this can be relieved by mixing it with other prints; the patterns can be made fresh looking and novel by mixing with checks or stripes.

 But beware that not too many colours are mixed together when you do this.
 Taking a colour from the print and pairing it with a stripe or check in that colour works for a cohesion in the design of the garment.